10 MINUTES WITH… Annick Ireland

 What are you wearing today?

-A navy jumpsuit by People Tree and these BeFlamboyant trainers.
+A navy jumpsuit by People Tree and BeFlamboyant trainers.

 What advice would you give to someone considering moving to a plant-based lifestyle?

-We have just written two articles about this, 10 Reasons Why Now is the Time to Try a Vegan Diet and Top 10 Tips for Taking the Plant-Based Plunge, which has several recommendations on how to start and how to keep it up.
-But overall I would say just go for it, don’t procrastinate – there really are no downsides, only a positive impact for your health and the environment; and also start small.
-You don’t have to become 100% vegan overnight, unless of course you want to.
-But if you’re anxious about it, or don’t know where to start, just make some simple swaps that you can keep up, such as finding some meat-free recipes for a few meals you love; or swapping out your milk for dairy-free alternatives (my favourites are Plenish Cashew Milk and Rebel Kitchen Semi-Skimmed – but there are so many options out there).
-And then you can add more swaps every week, until you get to where you ultimately want to be.
+We have just written two articles about this, 10 Reasons Why Now is the Time to Try a Vegan Diet and Top 10 Tips for Trying A Vegan Diet, which has several recommendations on how to start and how to keep it up.
+But overall, I would say go for it and don’t procrastinate – there really are no downsides, only a positive impact on your health and the environment.
+Also, start small.
+You don’t have to become 100% vegan overnight unless, of course, you want to.
+If you’re anxious about it or don’t know where to start, make some simple swaps that you can keep up, such as finding some meat-free recipes for a few meals you love or swapping out your milk for dairy-free alternatives (my favourites are Plenish Cashew Milk and Rebel Kitchen Semi-Skimmed – but there are so many options out there).
+Then, you can add more weekly swaps until you get to where you ultimately want to be.

 There’s also so many support groups, advice and recipes online, so ask for help if you’re struggling or short on ideas, this can and should be a really enjoyable journey!